12 Best Things to Do in Copenhagen Denmark

 1. Arrive by Train at Gammel Strand Station

 We arrived at Gammel Strand Station from our train bound from Stockholm.
-Stepping out of the station and into the heart of the city, we walked our luggage a short distance down cobblestone streets alongside Tivoli Gardens, the 2nd oldest amusement park in the world.
-Already, if the crisp air wasn’t enough to greet us like a Danish hug, the smell of fresh baked bread and the sight of café tables full of lunch-ready commuters certified that we had made it to Denmark.
+Stepping out of the station and into the heart of the city, we walked our luggage a short distance down cobblestone streets alongside Tivoli Gardens, the 2nd oldest amusement park in the world and one of Copenhagen's must-see sights.
+Already, if the crisp air wasn’t enough to greet us like a Danish hug, the smell of fresh baked bread and the sight of café tables full of lunch-ready commuters certified that we had made it to Denmark—ready to start exploring some of the most unique things to do in Copenhagen.

 2. Explore Copenhagen’s Nyhavn District

 Crossing roads and dodging bikes, we made it to Copenhagen Downtown Hostel, where we’d call home for the next 4 days.
 After indulging in a beer in the lobby and meeting a few other eager travelers, we decided to head to the most iconic and incredibly envied area of the city, Nyhavn.
-Even the jaunt to where we were heading was full of surprises.
+Even the walk there was full of surprises.
 Passing through cobblestone streets, and namely, Magstræde Street, we were blown away by the vibe of the city.

 3. Eat at the Top Restaurants in Copenhagen